Edward Elric: Critical response

+Analysis

 In (Fullmetal) alchemy: the monstrosity of reading words and pictures in shonen manga, Lesley-Anne Gallacher addressed how the backstory of Edward and Alphonse's failed attempt to revive their mother relate to Shou Tucker's plan to combine his daughter Nina and dog into a monster named chimera.
 During the discovery of this, Edward and Alphonse are given their own contrast in terms of characterization with the former showing early shock due to understanding what happened to Nina.
 Nevertheless, Alphonse later reacts violently too once understanding the identity of the chimera.
 As a result, the writer believes the story "weaken the boundaries between different realms of representation is to compromise the integrity of them all".
+Piotr Konieczny in The Encyclopedia of Science Fiction said both Mustang and Edward reject metaphysical consolation", and instead claim that humans must confrot suffering and injustice while obtaining resposibilty, knowledge and action.

 Julie Sadlier from York University notes how complex is Edward's case of disability despite being a supercrip through his automail; despite acquiring these metallic limbs, Edward still feels at traumatized from his past and searches for a way to recover his lost arm and leg.
 Sadlier further commented on Edward's past, comparing it with Ishvalian's civil war who also suffered a tragic loss, most notably the antagonistic Scar who also lost his arm.
 Other foils noticed by the writer are Lan Fan who amputated herself to aid Ling Yao while noting that through his automail, Arakawa managed to link Edward with Alphonse and Winry.

 Tien-yi Chao from Intellect commented on Edward's characterization in the film Conqueror of Shamballa.
 Across the movie, Edward meets parallel version of people he met including Maes Hughes (a Nazi soldier with the same name) and King Bradley, (a Jewish film director named Fritz Lang), who behave differently from their Amestris counterparts.
 Chao addresses that through this exchanges the film also parallels itself from Arakawa's original work that takes a different path in terms of story.
 Nevertheless, Edward also faces the idea of going back to Amestris and comes in terms with Earth during the climax: in confrontation to Exckhart from the Thule Society, Edward notes that both worlds share similar issues, most notably wars which might become easier to occur if the worlds are connected.
 As a result, Edward and Alphonse decide to live in the real world in order to protect it from nuclear weapons mentioned across the story.